Essential Terms for a Lease Agreement

 Whether you're a landlord or a tenant, having a proper lease agreement for your rental unit is essential for protecting your rights.
 But not all rental agreements are created equal.
-In order for a lease to be effective, it should usually include a few essential terms and standard information to secure your legal rights.
+For a lease to be effective, it should include some important terms and standard information to secure your legal rights.

 A rental agreement for a residential property provides the terms for a person or persons to lease a property for the purpose of living in it.
 There may be specific state or local tenants rights laws that also guide what terms should be included in a rental agreement.
-A residential lease should almost always include the following information.
+A residential lease should almost always have the following basic information.

 Leases for residential property typically fall under one of three categories:

-A lease should always specify how long the rental will last, as well as terms for breaking the lease early or options for renewal.
+A lease should always specify how long the rental will last, as well as terms for breaking the lease early and options for renewal.
 Most leases apply for a year with an option to renew at the end, or change to month-to-month.
-Rental agreements should be in writing to protect both parties and prove what they agreed to, but in some cases, you may be required to have a lease if it’s to last for a year or more.
+Rental agreements should be in writing to protect both parties and prove their agreement.
+In many cases, you may be required to have a written lease for a rental period of a year or more.

-Your lease should state the names and addresses of the renters and the landlord.
-Other rules of occupancy, such as the number of people allowed to live there, how many guests can enter the property, and how long they're allowed to stay, should all be included.
-All parties will need to sign the lease.
+Your lease should state the names and addresses of the tenants and the property owner.
+Other occupancy rules may include the number of people allowed to live in the property, how many guests can enter the property, and how long they're allowed to stay, which should all be included.
+All parties, including multiple tenants and co-signers, must sign the lease.

-Many properties have rules about pets in the rental, such as type of pet, the size of the pet, and how many pets the renters are allowed to have.
-If renters will need to pay an additional security deposit or monthly pet fee, that will need to be spelled out in the lease.
+Many properties have rules about pets in the rental.
+This includes the types of pets, appropriate sizes, and how many pets the renters are allowed to have.
+If renters need to pay an additional security deposit or monthly pet fee, that will need to be spelled out in the lease.

 The lease should clarify which utilities the landlord will cover and which utilities are the tenant's responsibility.
 Some states require landlords to cover specific utilities, such as trash or water.
-If there are any particular rules about appliances, such as air conditioning units or optional washer and dryer set ups, should be explained as well.
+If there are any particular rules about appliances, such as air conditioning units or optional washer and dryer setups, these terms should also be explained.

-Most of the time, landlords can’t enter a lessee's rental unit without their permission and sufficient notice, which is typically 24 hours.
-The rental agreement should clarify when and how the landlord can enter the premises, and who will be responsible for repairs.
-Residential landlords are usually required to maintain the property and make repairs to the units and common areas.
+Most of the time, landlords cannot enter a lessee's rental unit without their permission and sufficient notice, often at least 24 hours before.
+The rental agreement should clarify when and how the landlord can enter the premises and who will be responsible for repairs.
+Residential landlords are generally required to maintain the property and repair the units and common areas.

-Some additional terms that may be included in a lease include information on parking, prohibited items, general rule for use, requirements for renter's insurance, and any information related to state laws that apply to renting property.
-Notices on asbestos removal or lead paint, for example, may be required.
+Some additional terms that may be included in a lease include information on parking, prohibited items, general rules for use, requirements for renter's insurance, and any information related to state and local laws that apply to renting property.

 You should also note the rules on subletting or assignment of the lease.
-In many places, a renter is allowed to sublet the property without the landlord's permission unless the lease states otherwise.
+In many places, a renter can sublet the property without the landlord's permission unless the lease states otherwise.

-Most of the above terms will also apply to a commercial lease, such as the length of time, rental payment information, and information on the occupants and the landlord.
+Most of the basic terms above will also apply to a commercial lease, such as the length of time, rental payment information, and information on the occupants and the landlord.
 But commercial properties may have additional terms related to the company leasing it, such as what type of business is allowed to operate there, parking and delivery restrictions, and hours of operation.